 A more straightforward method would be to use an external hard drive to add memory.
 You will need to be running software version 4.50 or later to use this feature.
 To check if you’re on the latest version, go to Settings and tap on System Software Update.

 There are a few things you need to know before you connect an external hard drive:

 You must be using an external drive with USB 3.0.

 You can use an external drive that is up to 8TB in size.

 You can download and install games and apps directly to your external storage, but saving your files will continue to be stored locally to your PS4’s internal storage.

-All games and apps stored on external drive will appear in Launcher content on Home screen.
+All games and apps stored on an external drive will appear in Launcher content on the Home screen.